tomatuxtemple/objectivedesign/README.md

 Design framework for developers, business analysts and design students.

 ### We search for ###
-One design language as a communication platform between developers, business and design within the team.
+One design language as a communication platform between developers, business and design folks.

 ### We push for ###
 Knowledge transfer, because everyone should be a designer.